SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10.20.589.0_Self-links-for-parent-assets-not-working.md

 ticket: MTM-60938
 version: 10.20.589.0
 ---
-In the Inventory API, the `self` field has been removed from `deviceParents`, `assetParents` and `additionParents` response fragments.
+In order to simplify the Inventory API the redundant `self` field has been removed from `deviceParents`, `assetParents` and `additionParents` response fragments.
 It was not required and always had a generated link to a non-existent endpoint.